Limits of Multilayer Diffusion Network Inference in Social Media Research: Testing Setup

-As described earlier, the implementation of our inference program consists of a single layer phase and a multilayer phase.
-In our experiments, after the single layer inference that returns the estimated edge weights of the aggregated network $G_A$, we rank the edges by the estimated edge weights in descending order, and take the top $1.1\cdot|E_A|$ edges as the inferred edges $E_S$, where $|E_A|$ is the number of edges in the ground-truth aggregated network.
+The implementation of our inference program consists of a single layer phase and a multilayer phase.
+In our testing, after the single layer inference that returns the estimated edge weights of the aggregated network $G_A$, we rank the edges by the estimated edge weights in descending order, and take the top $1.1\cdot|E_A|$ edges as the inferred edges $E_S$, where $|E_A|$ is the number of edges in the ground-truth aggregated network.
 We expect to restrict memory usage by setting this limit, yet meanwhile allow a decent level of error tolerance.

 We measure the accuracy of the single layer inference by the area-under-curve (AUC) score \cite{fawcett2006introduction} of the estimated edge weights on the aggregated network, which assesses the overall classification accuracy of edge existence across all possible thresholds of edge weights.
-For the multilayer inference, we measure respectively the classification accuracy of the cascade layers (abbreviated as $\pi$ accuracy), and the Spearman's rank correlation \cite{spearman1961proof} between the inferred and ground-truth layer-wise edge transmission rates of the non-zero entries of $\boldsymbol{\alpha}$ (abbreviated as $\alpha$ correlation).
+For the multilayer inference, we measure respectively the classification accuracy of the cascade layers (abbreviated as $\pi$ accuracy), and the Spearman's rank correlation \cite{spearman1904proof} between the inferred and ground-truth layer-wise edge transmission rates of the non-zero entries of $\boldsymbol{\alpha}$ (abbreviated as $\alpha$ correlation).

-We use for single layer inference the Adam optimizer \cite{kingma2014adam} with an initial learning rate of 0.5 and maximum 500 iterations, and for multilayer inference the Adam optimizer with an initial learning rate of 0.1 and maximum 3,000 iterations.
+We use for single layer inference the Adam optimizer \cite{kingma2014adam} with an initial learning rate of 0.5, minimum 100 iterations, and maximum 500 iterations; for multilayer inference, we use the Adam optimizer with an initial learning rate of 0.1, minimum 100 iterations, and maximum 3000 iterations.
 Additionally, we monitor the percentage decrease of the objective function value at each iteration, and stop the single layer inference when the value decreases less than 0.01\%, and the multilayer inference when the value decreases less than 0.0001\%.
-We run each multilayer inference 3 times with respectively randomization seeds of 0, 1, 2, and take the best set of results across the three runs as measured by the $\pi$ accuracy.
-All experiments are run on an NVIDIA Tesla P100 GPU card with 3,854 threads and 16GB memory.
+We run each multilayer inference 3 times with respectively the randomization seed of 0, 1, and 2, and take the best set of results across the three runs as measured by the $\pi$ accuracy.
+All tests are run on an NVIDIA Tesla P100 GPU card with 3854 threads and 16GB memory.